 Harry is a trustee of Steel Warriors, a charity that aims to reduce the number of young people carrying knives in the UK.
 It builds outdoor calisthenics gyms from the steel recycled from melted down knives confiscated from the street.

 Harry's experience includes:

 successfully defending Goldman Sachs in a US$1.2 billion claim brought by the Libyan Investment Authority ( EWHC 2530 (Ch)) in relation to a series of equity derivatives transactions, featuring allegations of undue influence and unconscionable bargain

-advising Lloyds Banking Group and its former directors on a shareholder action (under a group litigation order) arising from the acquisition of HBOS at the height of the financial crisis, alleging breaches of duty in relation to the recommendations and disclosure given to shareholders in the circular
+successfully defending Lloyds Banking Group and its former directors in a shareholder class action (under a group litigation order) arising from the acquisition of HBOS at the height of the financial crisis, alleging breaches of duty in relation to the recommendations and disclosure given to shareholders in the circular

 advising Quindell in relation to a threatened claim under s90A of the Financial Services and Markets Act 2000

 advising UBS on the regulatory enforcement action taken regarding trading losses of US$2.3 billion caused by the activities of Kweku Adoboli, and helping the bank support the prosecution in his criminal trial

 successfully defending UBS in Decura and others v UBS AG, London Branch ( EWHC 171 (Comm)) relating to an alleged termination event under a joint venture agreement.

 Harry has a First Class degree in Jurisprudence from University College, Oxford and qualified as a solicitor in England and Wales in 2007.